mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## Storybook's CSS configuration {id=global-css}

-To start, we will setup site-wide, or global styles, which should be available anywhere on the site.
-For components styles, ideally the system we put in place will automatically recognize the CSS as new components are added.
+To start, we will setup global styles for Storybook.
+Then we will configure components styles, which ideally the system we put in place will automatically recognize the CSS as new components are added.

 {% raw %}